 “[Ivan] was pretty normal up until 12, 14,” Boris said in an interview.
 “I heard about it from his mates, you know.
 They’d all boast about [how] they’d go out at night and do things with machetes.
 I heard he cut a dog in half with a machete while he was growing up.”

 Ivan Milat married a woman 15 years his junior in 1984.
 But the marriage went south quickly and as a result, Milat burned down her parents home in Newcastle.
-His ex-wife testified against Milat in trial, said her ex-husband was obsessed with guns and known to be violent.
+His ex-wife testified against Milat in trial and said her ex-husband was obsessed with guns and known to be violent.

-But Ivan Milat’s propensity for violence would only devolve into even more insidious territory.
+But Ivan Milat’s propensity for violence would only grow, fueling ever more gruesome crimes.

-Even before the first of Ivan Milat’s victims had been found, a slew of backpackers gone missing had been reported in the Belanglo Forest since 1989, including a teenaged couple en route to ConFest.
+Even before the first of Ivan Milat’s victims had been found, a slew of backpackers were reported missing in the Belanglo Forest since 1989, including a teenaged couple en route to ConFest.

 But then another body was found the following morning by police just 98 feet from the first body.
 Dental records identified the two bodies as British backpackers Caroline Clarke (21) and Joanne Walters (22), who were last seen months before in April on their way to Victoria to go fruit picking.